T1To48/hyper_ninja_app/README.md

 ## Technologies Used

-Building upon a foundation of 100% TypeScript, both the frontend and backend of our application showcase a cohesive and dynamic technology stack.
+Built upon a foundation of 100% TypeScript 🔵, both the frontend and backend of our application showcase a cohesive and dynamic technology stack.

 ### Frontend 🌐

-1. React Vite (Typescript)
+1. React Vite (Typescript) ⚛️🚀
-2. Redux ToolKit as state manager
+2. Redux ToolKit as state manager 👔
-3. Redux ToolKit Query as data fetching and caching tool
+3. Redux ToolKit Query as data fetching and caching tool 🔗
-4. 100% Pure CSS
+4. 100% Pure CSS 🎨
-5. React-router-dom with `createBrowserRouter()`
+5. React-router-dom with `createBrowserRouter()` 🧭

 ### Backend 🖥️

-1. Node js Express (Typescript)
+1. NodeJS ExpressJS (Typescript) 🟢🚀
-2. Leveraging MongoDB for data storage
+2. Leveraging MongoDB for data storage 🗄️
-3. Mongoose for efficient object modeling
+3. Mongoose for efficient object modeling 🏢🔍
-4. User Auth System:
+4. User Auth System 🔐:

-   I. JSON Web Token (JWT) for secure authentication
+   I. JSON Web Token (JWT) for secure authentication 🎫🔒

    II.
-Cookies with HTTP-only and server-side access for enhanced security
+Cookies with HTTP-only and server-side access for enhanced security 🍪

-   III.Password Hashing with bcrypt Package
+   III.
+Password Hashing with bcrypt Package 🔑

-5. cors() with credentials and strict origin
+5. cors() with credentials and strict origin 🔄
-6. ENV Configured
+6. ENV Configured ⚙️
-7. ExpressJS AsyncHandler
+7. ExpressJS AsyncHandler 🔧
-8. Error Handler
+8. Error Handler ⚠️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>